 SMERGERS tip: since Angel investors are usually experienced in the industry they invest in, you should be on high alert to draw a robust business plan, as every element of each business function will be scrutinized.

 Seller financing is a loan given to the buyer by the seller himself and is a very common form of financing in developed countries as there is reasonable trust between the buyer and seller.
 The amount usually is about 50% to 70% of the total purchase value.
 Seller financing is a blessing for the buyer as he/she gets easy and immediate access to capital.
 And a seller would attract a larger pool of buyers and can demand a higher sale value by offering partial financing to the buyer.

 SMERGERS tip: Seller financing needs a thorough valuation of the business.
 The buyer needs to understand if the business is not overvalued.
 And the seller needs to get a better selling rate as he/she is willing to offer financing.
-This is where you need M&A advisors to conduct proper business valuation.
+This is where you need M&A advisors to conduct a proper business valuation.